10 Best Putters Of All Time (Tested and Reviewed for 2025)

 Billy Casper

-Another golfing legend that emerged after World War II, Billy Casper won a whopping 51 PGA Tour events due to his mastery of the greens.
+Another golfing legend to emerge after World War II was Billy Casper, who won a whopping 51 PGA Tour events due to his mastery of the greens.

 Consistent and precise, Casper’s putting stroke also helped him win three major tournaments during his golfing career.